-The Corporation's diversified mineral royalties and streams generate revenue from II operating mines located in Canada (9), the United States (I), and Brazil (I) that produce copper, zinc, nickel, cobalt, potash, iron ore and thermal (electrical) coal.
+The Corporation's diversified mineral royalties and streams generate revenue from 11 operating mines located in Canada (9), and Brazil (2) that produce copper,nickel, cobalt, potash, iron ore and lithium.
+Coal royalty revenue is not expected to continue beyond 2023 as the Genesee power plant completes its conversion to natural gas based fuelling.
 The Corporation further holds a diversified portfolio of pre-production stage royalties and junior equity positions that it mainly originates through mineral exploration initiatives within its Project Generation business division.
 The Corporation holds a 58% interest in ARR, which through a jointly controlled entity, GBR, holds royalties related to renewable energy generation projects located primarily in the United States.
 The Apollo Funds represent the other party to the joint venture.